Tiniifan/InazumaElevenSaveEditor/README.md

 NoFarmForMe is a simple Inazuma Eleven Save Editor, programmed in C#.

-You don't need to run the game to build your Dream Team, the application
+You don't need to run the game to build your Team, the application

 has a instructive and simple interface.
 It's your turn to create your Dream Team!